 The solution isn’t to bin all smart cameras and baby monitors altogether.
 Far from it, the right technology can help to protect your family and keep your nursery secure.
-All it takes are a few common-sense security measures and of course, the right devices.
+All it takes are a few common-sense security measures and the right devices.

 Say goodbye to default passwords